HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

       - Other data formats attached to or referenced by a FHIR [DocumentReference] resource (e.g., a CCDA document)
 1. `Task.status` is updated as the task is fulfilled

-The details for these Task based transaction are described in detail in the [Requesting Exchange using Task] section of the Da Vinci HRex Implementation Guide.
+The details for these Task-based transactions are described in detail in the [Requesting Exchange using Task] section of the Da Vinci HRex Implementation Guide.

 #### Purpose of Use

 {% include draft_content_note.md  content="section" %}

 The current state of healthcare data exchange is typically limited to a single, well-known and pre-established purpose-of-use (POU).
 The CDex Task Data Request Profile defines an optional element that represents the purpose of use( POU) for the requested data with a [CDex Purpose of Use Value Set] containing a small number of codes.
-The intent of this element is to define a potentially new way to exchange data with a dynamically defined POU.
+This element intends to define a potentially new way to exchange data with a dynamically defined POU.

-If this element is supported by the Data Source, it permits POU codes to be communicated dynamically in the individual Task based queries which may even differ from the ‘default’ purpose of use for that data consuming system.
+If this element is supported by the Data Source, it permits POU codes to be communicated dynamically in the individual Task-based queries which may even differ from the ‘default’ purpose of use for that data-consuming system.
 It allows the Data Source to make necessary decisions about whether to provide the information at all or whether/how to filter the information.
 The examples illustrate how this input element is used.

 #### Work Queues

 For asynchronous requests using Task, it may be beneficial for Data Consumers and Data Sources to pre-coordinate and agree upon a set of  "request-tags" to communicate the general type of request being made.
-The Data Source can use these Data Consumer supplied tags to aid in filtering and sorting Tasks.
+The Data Source can use these Data Consumer's supplied tags to aid in filtering and sorting Tasks.
 For example, assuming the Data Source has work queues based on request criteria, tags could be used by the Data Source to place a Task in the appropriate work queue.

-The [CDex Work Queue Value Set] is a set work queue tags that the provider may use in their workflow to process request.
+The [CDex Work Queue Value Set] is a set of work queue tags that the provider may use in their workflow to process requests.
 The `Task.meta.tag` is used to tag the Task with the work queue hint.
 Examples using these tags are provided below.

 #### Task Reason

-When it is known,`Task.reasonCode/reasonReference` **SHOULD** reference the object that directly lead to the task - a particular claim for example.
+When it is known,`Task.reasonCode/reasonReference` **SHOULD** reference the object that directly leads to the task - a particular claim for example.

 ### Sequence Diagram

-The sequence diagram in Figure 6 below summarizes the basic interaction between the Data Consumer and Data Source(HIT) to query and retrieve the requested data using the Task based transaction.
-Options and variations associated with Task Based Exchange API are discussed in the sections below.
+The sequence diagram in Figure 6 below summarizes the basic interaction between the Data Consumer and Data Source(HIT) to query and retrieve the requested data using the Task-based transaction.
+Options and variations associated with Task-based Exchange API are discussed in the sections below.

 {% include img.html img="task-sequencediagram.svg" caption="Figure 6" %}